AlessioCoser/alessiocoser.github.io/_posts/2023-07-17-why-i-avoid-orms.md

 ```

 ## Conclusions

+The JAKO library express only another apossible approach to the database communication.
+It is not suitable for production and it is not as feature-reach as many ORMs (hopefully with the contribution of other people will be).

 I think there are more effective ways to handle the database communication than the ORMs way.
 Thanks to the great Kotlin DSL you can do a lot of things keeping the sintax as similar as possible to SQL and still have a lot of help building SQL instructions.

-However, I think, and hope, that there are similar libraries out there for other languages as well.
+However, if you want to reimplement the database communication by hand, think about it twice.
+I know that there are similar and battle tested libraries out there for Kotlin and other languages as well.
 If they do not exist, well, they should.

 Please let me know what do you think :) <br /><script type="IN/Share" data-url="{{site.url}}{{page.url}}"></script> this article on LinkedIn and tag me if you find it interesting.